Scholarships for Colorado

-Reeling in scholarships for Colorado can help college-bound graduates afford the cost of studying “Where the Columbines Grow.”
+Reeling in scholarships for Colorado Colleges and Universities online or in person can help college-bound graduates afford the cost of studying “Where the Columbines Grow.”
 Positioned in the Southern Rockies, Colorado is the country’s eighth most extensive state and home to 5.4 million.
 Outdoor adventurists adore spending 4+ years surrounded by Colorado’s natural beauty, such as Pikes Peak, Garden of the Gods, and the Mesa Verde.
 Since General Palmer founded Colorado College in 1874, the state’s higher education system has grown to 30 public and 17 private schools.
 Whether you prefer a large research institute like the University of Northern Colorado or quaint liberal arts school like Fort Lewis College, you’ll find a first-rate fit here.
 In fact, the University of Colorado Boulder was named America’s 38th top public college by the U.S. News.
 Capitalize on available scholarships in Colorado to reduce your degree’s financial burden.

 1. Celebrate the West Art Competition

 The Western Governors’ Association (WGA) started the Celebrate the West Art Competition to support visual artists living in 19 states, including Colorado.
 One Grand Prize winner receives $1,000, one Second Place winner earns $500, and other finalists claim $200 each.
 To enter, students must submit an original two-dimensional art piece inspired by their state’s landmarks or culture.
 Judges will accept submissions in Denver until April 30th.

 • Be high school students in grades 9-12

 • Legally reside in any WGA member state

 • Show artistic inspiration from the Western U.S.

 • Intend to pursue post-secondary education